humio/humio-js/README.md

 #### Run

 The `run` function is meant primarily for aggregate functions and small filter searches with smaller result sets.
-It will start a search in humio and periodically return partial results as the search progresses.
+It will start a search in Humio and periodically return partial results as the search progresses.

 E.g. the query `service=kubernetes | count()` will return the number events with